- NYSIR Advantage

 Why it Matters: This service allows NYSIR members an effective way to organize and manage driver license activity, saving time and resources.
 This tool further ensures that the district is properly protected, and no unauthorized operator is driving for the district.
 This enhanced coverage reflects NYSIR’s tradition of providing the best, most comprehensive tools to members to ensure safety and the best coverage available.

-NYSIR offers members a free program to help them manage risks from scholastic sports, including the risk of head injuries.
+NYSIR offers a free program to help members manage risks from scholastic sports, including the risk of head injuries.
 This comprehensive program provides improved protection to NYSIR members’ student athletes and increases the knowledge of key district professionals.
 The program includes:

 Cost: The program is free to all NYSIR members.
 Other school districts and BOCES must pay for these services.
 NYSIR knows of no other insurer that provides this service at no cost.

-Proactive cognitive testing: NYSIR works with ImPACT Applications to conduct baseline cognitive testing every two years to evaluate student athletes who compete in 15 varsity and JV contact sports.
+Proactive cognitive testing: NYSIR works with ImPACT Applications to conduct baseline cognitive testing every two years to evaluate student athletes who compete in 15 varsity, JV and modified contact sports.
 The program will also pay for post-concussion testing of any students whose injuries subject them to school district concussion protocols.
-Tests done after suspected concussions help clinical professionals compare students’ cognitive abilities after injuries to results from baseline tests and then make decisions on whether students may return to competition.
+Tests done after suspected concussions help clinical professionals compare students’ cognitive abilities to results from baseline tests and then make decisions on whether students may return to competition.
 The results also aid in developing plans for return to learning.
 Testing is web-based and is administered in computer labs or other designated areas.
-The program provides testing for athletes in: alpine skiing; baseball; cheerleading; field hockey; football; gymnastics; softball; wrestling; and men’s and women’s basketball, diving, hockey, lacrosse, pole vault/high jump, soccer and volleyball.
+The program provides testing for athletes in: alpine skiing; baseball; cheerleading; field hockey; football; gymnastics; softball; wrestling; men’s and women’s basketball, diving, hockey, lacrosse, pole vault/high jump, soccer and volleyball.

-Educational seminars: NYSIR-sponsored seminars in controlling athletic risk management exposures and managing and preventing head injuries are delivered regionally and are available in NYSIR’s Online University (NYOU) – www.nysir.org.
+Educational seminars: NYSIR-sponsored seminars in controlling athletic risk management exposures and managing and preventing head injuries are delivered regionally and are available in NYSIR’s Online University (NYOU).

-Head injury identification: This education program focuses on concussion awareness, recognition, and response and is now available in NYOU.
+Head injury identification: This education program focuses on concussion awareness, recognition, and response.

-Controlling athletic risk exposures: This education program focuses on broader athletic topics and means to control these exposures and is now available in NYOU.
+Controlling athletic risk exposures: This education program focuses on broader athletic topics and means to control these exposures.

 Athletic surfaces: Fifty-six percent of NYSIR member student athletes play on synthetic surfaces while 44 percent play on natural surfaces.
-The synthetic surfaces these student athletes play on are an average of 4.4 years old and have a GMax Force rating on 126.7.
+The synthetic surfaces these student athletes play on are 4.4 years old and have a GMax Force rating on 126.7 on average.

 Click here for downloadable PDFs of our products and services.